mariolambrette/CoastalHealth/README.md

 6. Once you are happy with your selection you can click the confirm button and you will be shown a table containing all the selected layers.
-7. You can use the available buttons/hyperlinks to (i) navigate to the data layer’s home webpage, (2) Load the layer into your active R session, (3) Download the layer directly to your computer, (4) perform the above actions in bulk for all selected layers and/or (5)
+7. You can use the available buttons/hyperlinks to (1) navigate to the data layer’s home webpage, (2) Load the layer into your active R session, (3) Download the layer directly to your computer, (4) perform the above actions in bulk for all selected layers and/or (5)